 Pelotonia 15, the seventh installment of this annual grassroots bicycle tour that raises money for cancer research at Ohio State, produced still another ridership record and will likely yield another record yearly fundraising amount, elevating the overall seven-year total to well above the $82.34 million it generated in its first six years.

-The Pelotonia 14 tour consisted of 276 registered pelotons (riding groups) that collectively contained 7,270 riders from 41 states and five countries.
-It also benefited from more than 3,600 virtual riders and 2,617 volunteers.
+The Pelotonia 15 tour consisted of 277 registered pelotons, or riding groups, that collectively contained 7,981 riders from 40 states and 10 countries.
+It also benefited from more than 3,800 virtual riders (the exact total has yet to be announced) and over 2,700 volunteers.

-Without fundraising efforts such as Pelotonia – which has become the nation’s largest single-event cycling fundraiser based on ridership – many innovative ideas for cancer research would go nowhere and the field would languish, since government grants are increasingly difficult to obtain.
+I can’t express gratitude enough to the thousands of people from near and far who make this incredible event such a huge success.
+Without fundraising efforts such as Pelotonia—which has become the nation’s largest single-event cycling fundraiser based on ridership—many promising ideas for cancer research would go nowhere, and the field would languish, since government grants are often difficult to obtain.

-This investment report will briefly summarize (on the facing page) how Pelotonia funds have been distributed over the event’s first five years.
-Then it will offer looks at our Pelotonia Fellowship Program for student researchers, our Idea Grant allocations of the past year to teams of faculty scientists, our most recent equipment purchase with Pelotonia support, published findings from selected Pelotonia-supported studies, and a few of the brilliant scientists whom Pelotonia dollars have helped us recruit to the OSUCCC – James.
+This investment report briefly summarizes (on the facing page) how Pelotonia funds have been distributed over the event’s first six years.
+It also offers a look at our Pelotonia Fellowship Program for student researchers, our Idea Grant allocations of the past year to teams of faculty scientists, our most recent equipment purchases with Pelotonia support, findings from selected Pelotonia-supported studies, a couple of clinical trials boosted by Pelotonia dollars, and five recently recruited scientists whose work has received Pelotonia support.

 Michael A. Caligiuri, MD